 On 14 September at 0150 UTC, the US National Hurricane Center (NHC) reported that a Tropical Storm named Fiona developed from a tropical depression located over the western central Atlantic Ocean.
 Its centre was approximately sited near latitude 16.8° North, longitude 52.0° West, about 640 mi (1030 km) E of the Northern Leeward Islands.
 The minimum central pressure was 1002 mb and the maximum sustained winds were estimated at 50 mph (85 km/h).
-The system moved towards the west with an estimated forward velocity of 14 mph (22 km/h).
+The system moved towards west with the estimated forward velocity of 14 mph (22 km/h).
 The storm was affected by a moderate to strong westerly-northwesterly wind shear, which caused the misalignment of the low-level circulation centre with the main convective mass.
-This feature persisted during the next two days and hindered a quick intensification of the system.
-Along its track towards the northern Leeward Islands, Fiona went through a region characterized by dry air, which further affected the strengthening of the system strengthening.
+This feature persisted in the next two days and hindered a fast intensification of the system.
+Moreover, along its track towards the Northern Leeward Islands, Fiona went through a region characterized by dry air, which further interfered with the system strengthening.

 The intensity and features of Tropical Storm Fiona were almost unchanged on 16 September at 2100 UTC, when the system centre was located about 20 mi (35 km) E-NE of Guadeloupe (16.4°N, 61.1°W).
 In the next 12 hours, Fiona continued to move westward.
 During this period, its centre made landfall over Guadeloupe and, afterwards, it passed over the waters to the south of Antigua and Barbuda, Montserrat and Saint Kitts and Nevis (Figure 1).
-Due to a gradual air moistening, the environmental conditions began to be slightly more favourable for intensification of the storm, and on 17 September at 0300UTC the maximum sustained winds increased to 60 mph (95 km/h).
-However, the storm maintained its sheared shape, with the precipitation associated with the tropical storm displaced well to the east of the system centre (Figure 2).
-Over Dominica, the rainfall associated with Fiona started on 17 September at 0300UTC and lasted until 2100UTC of the same day, as shown by the radar imagery in Figure 3.
-The precipitation affected the country almost continuously, with moderate to heavy intensity.
-During this period, the tropical cyclone maintained unvaried strength and sheared shape.
-Moreover, it continued to proceed westward with an unchanged forward velocity, moving into the northeastern Caribbean Sea.
+Due to a gradual air moistening, the environmental conditions began to be slightly more favourable for the intensification of the storm, and the maximum sustained winds increased to 60 mph (95 km/h).
+However, the storm maintained its sheared shape, with the precipitation associated with the tropical storm displaced well to the east of the storm centre.
+For this reason, the Northern Leeward Islands were not yet affected by Fiona's precipitation.